Introducing the subject

 • Regarding your previous email, unfortunately we can not agree to your delivery terms.

-This short form has an abbreviation which you will probably have seen before:
+This short form also has an abbreviation which you will probably have seen before:

 • Re:

-It's often used in the title line of an email, but it can be used as the first line in the body of the email as well.
+It's often used in the subject line of an email, but it can be used as the first line in the body of the email as well.

 • Re: your previous email